Meteor poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Both superpowers agree to work together, revealing their secret orbital weapons.
 Bradley commits fully to leading the joint operation, crossing into unprecedented US-Soviet cooperation., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The first wave of nuclear missiles is launched at Orpheus, but the strike is only partially successful.
+Of particular interest, this crucial beat The first wave of nuclear missiles is launched at Orpheus, but the strike is only partially successful.
 The meteor is damaged but not destroyed, and larger fragments are now on a confirmed collision course with Earth.
 False defeat - they tried their best plan and it wasn't enough., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, A meteor fragment strikes near New York, causing catastrophic flooding and destruction.
 The command center is buried underground.
 Team members are killed.
 Bradley, Tatiana, and survivors are trapped with dwindling air and no communication.
 Whiff of death is literal., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.